Stability of hypersurfaces with constant mean curvature trapped between two parallel hyperplanes: Summary and discussions

 \section{Summary and discussions}

-The equilibrium configuration of continuum supported by only surface tension ({\it i.e.}, ignoring external gravity and self-gravity) is well approximated by the CMC (constant-mean-curvature) surface that is the critical point of the variational problem extremizing the surface area with keeping the volume fixed.
-We have investigated the stability of CMC hypersurfaces in ${\mathbb R}^{n+2} \; (n \in {\mathbb N})$ that possibly have boundaries on two parallel hyperplanes, by examining if the CMC hypersurfaces not only extremize but also minimize the surface area with keeping the volume fixed.
-In particular, we have focused on the stability of non-uniform liquid bridges, as known as the Delaunay unduloids~\cite{Delaunay}, of which stability had been known partially~\cite{Athanassennas, Vogel, PR, Li} as statements (i)--(iv) presented in Sec.~\ref{sec:analysis}.
+The equilibrium configuration of continuum supported by only surface tension ({\it i.e.}, ignoring external gravity and self-gravity) is well approximated by a CMC (constant-mean-curvature) surface that is a critical point of the variational problem extremizing the surface area while keeping the volume fixed.
+We have investigated the stability of CMC hypersurfaces in ${\mathbb R}^{n+2} \; (n \in {\mathbb N})$ that possibly have boundaries on two parallel hyperplanes, by examining if the CMC hypersurfaces not only extremize but also minimize the surface area amongst all nearby surfaces while keeping the volume fixed.
+In particular, we have focused on the stability of non-uniform liquid bridges, known as the Delaunay unduloids~\cite{Delaunay}, for which stability had been known partially~\cite{Athanassennas, Vogel, PR, Li} as statements (i)--(iv) presented in Sect.~\ref{sec:analysis}.

 We have revealed the stability of unduloids for all $n \in {\mathbb N}$ and for all range of non-uniformness parameter $s \in (0,1)$, defined by Eq.~\eqref{nonuni}.
-After obtaining mean curvature $H$ and volume $V$ of unduloids as functions of $s$ numerically, the stability of unduloids was determined using their derivatives and stability criteria \eqref{cr0} and \eqref{cr1}--\eqref{cr4} presented in Sec.~\ref{sec:criteria}.
+After obtaining mean curvature $H$ and volume $V$ of unduloids as functions of $s$ numerically, the stability of unduloids was determined using their derivatives and stability criteria \eqref{cr0} and \eqref{cr1}--\eqref{cr4} presented in Sect.~\ref{sec:criteria}.

 Although the behaviors of both $H(s)$ and $V(s)$ have played the central roles in our stability analysis, an interesting point is that the regions of $s$ where the unduloid is stable (resp.\ unstable) completely coincide with those where $V(s)$ is non-increasing (resp.\ increasing) for any $n$ (see Table~\ref{tbl:lambda2}).
 Therefore, the bottom line of the stability analysis is summarized without mentioning $H(s)$ as follows.